A Vegetable Beef Soup Without Tomatoes (Slow Cooker-Friendly)

 Remaining veggies needed for soup.Pin

-Add garlic, chili powder, or herbs like fresh parsley, thyme, oregano, or basil.
+Optional: Add garlic, chili powder, or herbs like fresh parsley, thyme, oregano, or basil if you are feeling creative.

-Parting thoughts: This is another recipe I got from a friend.
-Although we rarely see each other anymore, I always think of her when I make this recipe.
-Actually, I don’t know that she shared a written-down recipe.
+This is another recipe I got from a friend.
+Although we rarely see each other anymore, I always think of her when I make it.
+Actually, I don’t know that she ever shared a written recipe.
 She just told me how she did it.
-Sometimes those are the best kind.
+Sometimes, those are the best kind.

 Join our community of adventurous cooks, and start creating homemade food worth sharing.